drewburlingame/ObjectPrinter/readme.md

   Caching could hurt performance if a large number of types are cached.
   Determine what's best for your application.
 * If used on lazy-load objects, you could end up with a huge object graph, which is probably not what you want.
+Create a custom type inspector for these classes to print the backing fields.
 * When logging to log4net, use the object renderer to prevent the ObjectPrinter from being used until it needs to be.
 * For logging frameworks that don't support custom renderers